Will robots replace anesthesiologists?

 I am the Medical Director of a surgery center in California that does 5,000 gastroenterology endoscopies per year.
 Recently a national marketing firm contacted me to seek my opinion regarding an automated device to infuse propofol.
 The device was envisioned as a tool for gastroenterologist/nursing teams to use to administer propofol safely for endoscopy procedures on ASA class I – II patients.

-The marketing firm could not reveal the name of the device, but I believe it was probably the SEDASYS®-Computer-Assisted Personalized Sedation System, developed by the Ethicon Endo-Surgery, Inc., a division of Johnson and Johnson.
+The device was probably the SEDASYS®-Computer-Assisted Personalized Sedation System, (pictured above) developed by the Ethicon Endo-Surgery, Inc., a division of Johnson and Johnson.
 The SEDASYS System is a computer-assisted personalized sedation system integrating propofol delivery with patient monitoring.
 The system incorporates standard ASA monitors, including end-tidal CO2, into an automated propofol infusion device.

 The SEDASYS system is marketed as a device to provide conscious sedation.
 It will not provide deep sedation or general anesthesia.